nio-blocks/web_handler/README.md

  * **params**: A dictionary containing any URL parameters passed to the request.
  * **headers**: A dictionary containing any request headers included in the request.
  * **body**: For some requests, the payload of the HTTP request

+# WebOutput

+This block writes to the response for a given HTTP request made to a WebHandler block

+## Properties
+ * **Request ID** (expression): The same ID that was returned with the signal notified from the WebHandler block
+ * **Response Body** (expression): What the payload of the response should be.
+This should be a string or bytes, do any serialization in the expression or beforehand.
+ * **Response Status** (expression): An integer representing the HTTP status to return.
+Defaults to 200 (OK)
+ * **Response Headers** (list of expressions): A list of key/value pairs representing header names and header values to return in the HTTP response headers.

+## Dependencies
+None

+## Commands
+None

+## Input
+Any list of signals

+## Output
+None